anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-sgp-starter.md

     };
     ```

-2. The only method that a `Task` subclass needs to specify is its own version of the `CheckOutput` method, which holds the logic for figuring out if the organism actually solved the task.
+2. The only methods that a `Task` subclass needs to specify is its own version of the `CheckOutput` and `name` methods.
+The `CheckOutput` method holds the logic for figuring out if the organism actually solved the task.
 The method needs to return a double, which is the amount of points the organism gets whenever the task is checked.
 It takes two parameters, the float that the organism outputted, and an array holding the most recent 4 input values the organism received.
 Within your `NewTask`, start your definition for this method:

     ```cpp
     public: